Bulimia Nervosa

 • Help them find treatment.
 If your loved one is ready to seek help but doesn’t know how or where to start, offer to help them look for treatment options in your area.

 • Encourage healthy eating habits.
-Ensure your loved one is eating enough food at each meal so they don’t feel like they have to purge after overeating food—it may help keep them from engaging in unhealthy compensatory behaviors.
+Ensure your loved one eats enough food at each meal so they don’t feel like they have to purge after overeating—this may help prevent them from engaging in unhealthy compensatory behaviors.

-• Listen.
-Make sure to listen to them when they tell you they’re struggling with their eating habits or how they feel about food and their body.
+• Be a good listener.
+Listen to them when they tell you they’re struggling with their eating habits or how they feel about food and their body.

-• Ask If You Can Help.
+• Show interest.
 Ask if there’s anything more you can do to help them feel less alone or anxious during this difficult time.

-• Be there for them.
-Offer company when they’re feeling down (or just bored) so they won’t resort to binge eating as a way of coping.
+• Be a friend.
+Offer company when they’re feeling down (or just bored) so that they won’t resort to binge eating to cope.

 • Don’t judge.
 Bulimia is not a choice; it is a serious mental illness.